- Reviewed: 11 July 2018, 16:40 NZST

-There is some risk to your security in El Salvador due to violent crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in El Salvador due to violent crime.View Larger Map Close/Open map

 El Salvador has one of the highest crime and homicide rates in Latin America.
 Violent crime is common, widespread and often involves firearms.
 It is a serious problem throughout El Salvador and is escalating dramatically.
 Much of this crime is drug and gang related and foreigners are not usually targeted, however tourists have been the victims of serious crime in the past, including armed robbery, kidnapping, murder, carjacking and assault.

 New Zealanders in El Salvador should remain vigilant and exercise a high degree of security awareness at all times, particularly in downtown San Salvador.
 You should avoid walking alone, and to isolated areas, particularly at night.

 Petty crime is common with robberies and theft often occuring on public transport and in tourist areas, including pickpocketing, mugging and bag snatching.
 Victims of robbery and other crime are often targeted on the basis of perceived wealth.
 We recommend you avoid displaying or wearing items that appear valuable, such as jewellery and mobile devices.
 No resistance should be given if you are the victim of crime as this could lead to an escalation in violence.

 “Express kidnappings” occur in El Salvador, where criminals abduct a victim for a short amount of time and force them to withdraw funds from automatic teller machines (ATMs) to secure their release.
 When using ATMs, we recommend you be discreet and use machines located within banks, hotels and shopping centres during daylight hours only.